Tim Burton Takes Over the Neon Museum with “Lost Vegas”

 The art is best enjoyed without too much given away in advance.
 Just know the imagery is dark and even a little violent at times.
 But it’s a captivating display of creativity by Tim Burton, an artist who has spent his entire career pushing boundaries.

 Make a detour Downtown and check out “Lost Vegas” and the art of Tim Burton during your next visit to Las Vegas.
 VegasGiant will secure tickets and arrange luxury ground transportation from the Strip.
-Just call 702-476-0001.
 It’s the perfect way to experience the history of Las Vegas and the imagination of Tim Burton in one place.